Carmen Baroja: Early life

-Lyceum Woman's Club
+Lyceum Club Femenino

-In 1913 she married Rafael Caro Raggio, an editor with whom she shared artistic and intellectual interests.
+In 1913, she married Rafael Caro Raggio, an editor with whom she shared artistic and intellectual interests.
 On 14 November 1914, her first son Julio was born, followed by Ricardo, Baroja and Pío.
 For next several years, she focused on her duties as a wife and mother.
 In 1917, her husband, Rafael, inaugurated his publishing house, Editorial Caro Raggio, which became a thriving business within three years.

-In 1926, Baroja rejoined active public life by participating in the creation the Lyceum Woman's Club, a feminist cultural association seeking to defend women's social and moral equality, and have full integration in education and work.
+In 1926, Baroja rejoined active public life by participating in the creation the Lyceum Club Femenino, a feminist cultural association seeking to defend women's social and moral equality, and have full integration in education and work.
 Made up of artists, doctors, lawyers, politicians, scientists and writers, its members included Clara Campoamor, Zenobia Camprubí, Elena Fortún, Victoria Kent, María Teresa León, Maria de Maeztu Whitney, Concha Méndez, Margarita Nelken, and Isabel Oyarzábal Smith.

-Even though its lectures and talks were open only by invitation, the Lyceum Club was perceived to represent a threat to decent bourgeois society, challenging as it did the gendered boundaries of cultural activity.
+Even though its lectures and talks were open only by invitation, the Lyceum was perceived to represent a threat to decent bourgeois society, challenging as it did the gendered boundaries of cultural activity.
 The reaction of Madrid's literary elite was varied; while writers such as Federico García Lorca, Rafael Alberti and Miguel de Unamuno presented lectures at the Lyceum.
-Others were less supportive, most notably Jacinto Benavente, whose description of the Lyceum Club members as '"tontas y locas"' (fools and madwomen) is now infamous.
+Others were less supportive, most notably Jacinto Benavente, whose description of the Lyceum members as '"tontas y locas"' (fools and madwomen) is now infamous.

 Among their successful legal reforms was the changing of Civil Code 57 from "a husband must protect his wife and she must obey him" to "the husband and wife must mutually protect and consider each other" and the deletion of Penal Code 438, in which "a husband who kills his adulterous wife and lover shall be punished by banishment".